thehxdev/todo.ko/README.md

 Todo app as Linux kernel module!
 (It's not fully functional yet)

 > [!WARNING]
->  Because this is my first Linux kernel module, don't load the kernel module in your main operating system.
+>  Since this is my first Linux kernel module, don't load the kernel module in your main operating system.
 Compile and load the module inside a Linux VM.

 ## Build
 Build the module with GNU make: